marwanelzainy/ai2speckle-textures-search/README.md

 # dallESpeckleMap

-## About

-This is a collaborative Beyond the Speckleverse: Speckle 2024 Hackathon project submission.

 ## Problem Statement

 The original idea sprung from Jordana Rosa, our teammate with her current workflows at Perkins+Wills.
 The problem statement is described as follows: